-Each kit contains three masks especially designed for dogs and cats of different sizes, plus a resuscitation, or “ambu,” bag.
-The masks are durable, reusable, and simple to clean and disinfect.
+Each kit contains three masks designed specifically for dogs and cats of different sizes, plus three resuscitation, or “ambu,” bags.
+The masks and resuscitation bags are durable, reusable, and easy to clean and disinfect.
 Each kit costs $200.

-In May 2019, Dr. Grinstead proudly presented Chief Bob Zoldas and members of the Durham Fire Department—including Jethro the Fire Dog—with 14 pet oxygen kits.
+In May 2019, Dr. Grinstead proudly presented Chief Bob Zoldas and members of the Durham Fire Department, including Captain Tina and Jethro the Fire Dog, with 14 pet oxygen kits.

-Watch the wonderful donation ceremony on WRAL.
-One of those kits was right there on the truck, as it screamed toward Falconbridge that summer night, ready for Derby.
+One of those kits was right there on the fire truck as it screamed toward Falconbridge Animal Hospital that scary summer night—ready for Derby.

 “I feel very grateful and blessed," she said.
 "Immediate oxygen made a huge difference.
 What you guys did...I’m just so grateful y’all stepped up.
 Thank you, thank you, thank you.”

 Let’s Do More to Help Pets Like Derby

 As stories of the Falconbridge fire spread, the Eno team learned that the need for pet oxygen kits extended way beyond Bull City.